-Cyberattacks: How business travelers can mitigate the risks
+Cyberattacks: How business travellers can mitigate the risks

 What possible cyberattacks could happen on business travel trips?

-Business travelers are particularly susceptible to cybercrime due to their reliance on mobile devices and unsecured networks.
-These are just some of the risks business travelers face while on the road – potentially in airports, hotels, restaurants or any public setting.
+Business travellers are particularly susceptible to cybercrime due to their reliance on mobile devices and unsecured networks.
+These are just some of the risks business travellers face while on the road – potentially in airports, hotels, restaurants or any public setting.

 - Access to sensitive and confidential information.